© SKB/Lasse Modin

 Depth: approx. 800 metres

-Agencies involved (selection): National Co-operative for the Disposal of Radioactive Waste (NAGRA, site search, construction of a disposal facility), Swiss Federal Nuclear Safety Inspectorate (ENSI, supervisory authority).
+Agencies involved (selection): National Co-operative for the Disposal of Radioactive Waste (NAGRA, site search, construction of a repository), Swiss Federal Nuclear Safety Inspectorate (ENSI, supervisory authority).

 France

 France has decided to dispose of its high-level radioactive waste in a clay formation.
-The planned storage site is to be built in the Meuse/Haute-Marne department in eastern France and is located in the immediate vicinity of the municipality of Bure.
-A rock laboratory is already in operation in Bure and its infrastructure is to be used for the operation of the disposal facility.
-The future disposal facility, with the project name Cigéo, will accommodate both long-lived intermediate and high-level radioactive waste from all French nuclear installations and from the reprocessing of spent fuel.
-It is planned to construct the emplacement sites at a depth of around 500 metres.
+The planned disposal site is to be built in the Meuse/Haute-Marne department in eastern France and is located in the immediate vicinity of the municipality of Bure.
+A rock laboratory is already in operation in Bure and its infrastructure is to be used for the operation of the repository.
+The future repository, the project named Cigéo, is to accommodate both long-lived intermediate and high-level radioactive waste from all French nuclear installations and from the reprocessing of spent fuel.
+It is planned to construct the disposal zones at a depth of around 500 metres.
 They are to be continuously expanded in the course of operation.
 Separate storage areas are planned for high-level and intermediate-level radioactive waste (see illustration, red and yellow areas).
 Once the waste has been emplaced - for which a period of more than 100 years is planned - the repository is to be sealed.

-Cigéo design: 10,000 cubic metres of high-level radioactive waste and 73,000 cubic metres of long-lived intermediate-level radioactive waste
+Cigéo design: 10,000 cubic metres of high-level radioactive waste and 73,000 cubic metres of long-lived intermediate-level radioactive waste; Volume of waste to be disposed of by Andra in a deep geological repository: approx. 40,000 m³ (as of 2024)

 Intended host rock formation: argillaceous rock